epic-kitchens/epic-kitchens-download-scripts/README.md

 python epic_downloader.py --participants 3 --epic55-only
 ```

-Will download all data from `P03` collected for EPIC Kitchens 55.
+Will download all data from `P03` collected for EPIC KITCHENS-55.

 ## Output